techiekamal21/Saas_dashboard_assignment/README.md

 ## 📞 Support

-For support, email [your-email@example.com] or create an issue in the repository.
+For support, email techiekamal21@gmail.com or create an issue in the repository.

 ---

-**Built with ❤️ using React and modern web technologies**
+**Built with ❤️ techiekamal using React and modern web technologies**